C2DH/ranketwo-submissions/lessons/drafts/guide-collecting-posts-communalytic.md

 ## Reading suggestions <a id="section4"></a>

-For more case studies and tutorials using Netlytic see: https://netlytic.org/home/?page_id=11204
+For more case studies and tutorials using Communalytic see: https://communalytic.org/how-to/

 LSE Blog - [Using Twitter as a Data Source](https://blogs.lse.ac.uk/impactofsocialsciences/2019/06/18/using-twitter-as-a-data-source-an-overview-of-social-media-research-tools-2019/)